waltsims/TUM_Thesis_Template_CSE/README.md

 - install [Pygments](http://pygments.org) for
   [minted](ftp://ftp.dante.de/tex-archive/macros/latex/contrib/minted/minted.pdf)

-Note: if you prefer not to use minted (due to useability or preference), the package can of course be removed by commenting
+Note: if you prefer not to use minted (due to usability or preference), the package can of course be removed by commenting
 [these lines of code](https://github.com/waltsims/Thesis_Template_CSE/blob/master/components/settings.tex#L41-L48) with a \% symbol and removing the minted example [here](https://github.com/waltsims/Thesis_Template_CSE/blob/master/chapters/Introduction.tex#L51-L82).
-The listings package can be used by uncommmenting [here](https://github.com/waltsims/Thesis_Template_CSE/blob/master/components/settings.tex#L40).
+The listings package can be used by uncommenting [here](https://github.com/waltsims/Thesis_Template_CSE/blob/master/components/settings.tex#L40).